 Nowadays, families will often go for picnics, have barbeques and enjoy themselves, celebrating together and having a happy 4th of July.

-Almost every major city (as well as many towns) will have their own firework displays.
+Almost every major city (as well as many towns) will have its own firework displays.
 The White House (home of the President) takes part as well by having its own firework display, celebrating and wishing a Happy Fourth of July for all the people.

 Overall, it’s a time for celebration and recognition of the freedom that the country fought so hard to achieve and I can only wish you a: